Sam-Tracey/ML-Stats-Assessment/README.md

 The Second part of this notebook walks through the <code>scipy.stats.ttest_ind</code> and improves the example by providing more explanatory text and visualisations.<br><br>

 2. [Practical 02 - Model Exercises](practicals\02-model-exercises.ipynb)<br><br>
-Exercise 1 in this notebook uses <code>numpy</code> and <matplotlib.pyplot</code> to examine the Absolute Value function and why it is not typically used when fitting straight lines to data.<br>
+Exercise 1 in this notebook uses <code>numpy</code> and <code>matplotlib.pyplot</code> to examine the Absolute Value function and why it is not typically used when fitting straight lines to data.<br>
-Exercise 2 involves fitting "stright lines" to a provided data set and determining if this is a "good fit" or not.<br><br>
+Exercise 2 involves fitting "straight lines" to a provided data set and determining if this is a "good fit" or not.<br><br>

 3. [Practical 03 - Parameters Exercises](practicals\03-Parameters-exercises.ipynb)<br><br>
 This notebook contain two exercises where we use <code>numpy.polyfit</code> to fit polynomial lines to different datasets.<br><br>